Jon Fisher: Career

-CrowdOptic

-Fisher co-founded CrowdOptic in 2011 with Jeff Broderick, Doug Van Blaricom and Alex Malinovsky.
-In April 2011, Fisher became the CEO of CrowdOptic.
-The company offers augmented reality technology for use in incident response, medicine and sports.
-Fisher marketed CrowdOptic in professional sports.
-Wired magazine's Bruce Sterling wrote about CrowdOptic "I've never read a work of fiction or nonfiction that ever implied that such a technology might be possible.
-In 2016 Julie Bort wrote for Business Insider that CrowdOptic's technology was "so cool, we've never seen anything like it."
-In 2017 a Silicon Review cover story featured Fisher and CrowdOptic's partnership with Hewlett Packard Enterprise.

 Academic career

 Fisher is an adjunct professor at the University of San Francisco.
 Fisher has written a book, Strategic Entrepreneurism: Shattering the Start-Up Entrepreneurial Myths, which was published in 2008 by SelectBooks.

-Fisher's 2018 commencement speech at the University of San Francisco was viewed more than ten million times.
-Drawing on this, his second book, I Took the Only Path to See You, was published in 2021 by Wiley Publishers.
+Fisher's second book, I Took the Only Path to See You, was published in 2021 by Wiley Publishers.
 The publisher also issued a non-fungible token (NFT) to promote the book.